mjhea0/thinkful-angular/readme.md

 ## Basic Project

-Let's start with the very basics, starting with a bare HTML5 project boilerplate:
+Let's start with the very basics, with a barebones HTML5 project boilerplate:

 ```html
 <!DOCTYPE html>